 Unfortunately, many of the fields with vast layoffs – particularly the restaurant and hospitality industries – don’t have the necessary skills to enter and transition to manufacturing quickly.
 Our shrinking – and aging – domestic manufacturing workforce, coupled with a declining birth rate, may pose future constraints on this market.
 Increasing the manufacturing labor workforce won’t be an easy task, and companies will likely have to educate employees, teaching them new skills to join this budding labor force.

-Ninja Gig features an online job application software that makes it simple for employers and recruiters to post legally compliant job applications.
+Ninja Gig features an online job application software that makes it simple for employers and recruiters to post legally compliant job applications online.
 If you need assistance posting manufacturing jobs or other seasonal employment applications, try our advanced applicant tracking system software.
-Sign up today for a free trial and try our automated hiring software.
+Sign up today for a free trial and try our automated job posting software.